-This course fulfills the Baccalaureate Core Synthesis requirement for Science, Technology, and Society.
-It does this by considering both ecological and social perspectives in natural resource planning and enhancing teamwork and communication skills.
-Students will have the opportunity to critically analyze relationships between diverse stakeholders, natural resource management practices, scientific information, and social processes, and will learn how to: 1) be effective participants on natural resource collaborative planning teams, and 2) successfully engage stakeholders (other agencies, local organizations, and citizens) in communities to reach consensus and make decisions that are supported by multiple interests.
+In this course, students will critically analyze relationships between diverse stakeholders, natural resource management practices, scientific information, and social processes, and will learn how to: 1) be effective participants on collaborative planning teams, and 2) successfully engage diverse stakeholders to make decisions that are supported by multiple interests.
+Class exercises emphasize practical skills that can be useful for any career.